 - 6. The Tender Receipt Officer and any other person present at the opening of Tenders must also initial the Tender form page and any other page of the Tender on which the Tenderer has entered a final price.
 Tenders received through the e-Tendering system will not require any form of signature. - 7.
 All Tenders received and opened will be retained by the inviting department.
 Unsuccessful Tenders will be kept for one year after opening.
-The successful Tender will be kept for the period specified in Rule 45. - 8.
+The successful Tender will be kept for the period specified in Rule 45.
+Tenders received through the e-tendering system will be retained electronically within the system for the same time periods. - 8.
 If an Internal Provider submits a bid, no employee involved in the preparation or submission of that bid must be present when the Tenders are opened.